nextcloud/server/README.md

 @copyright Copyright (c) <year>, <your name> (<your email address>)
 ```

 Please read the [Code of Conduct](https://nextcloud.com/community/code-of-conduct/).
-This document offers some guidance to ensure Nextcloud participants can cooperate effectively in a positive and inspiring atmosphere, and to explain how together we can strengthen and support each other.
+This document offers some guidance to ensure Nextcloud participants can cooperate effectively in a positive and inspiring atmosphere and to explain how together we can strengthen and support each other.

 Please review the [guidelines for contributing](.github/CONTRIBUTING.md) to this repository.

-More information how to contribute: [https://nextcloud.com/contribute/](https://nextcloud.com/contribute/)
+More information on how to contribute: [https://nextcloud.com/contribute/](https://nextcloud.com/contribute/)